Scoofszlo/tk3u8/docs/index.md

 ## License

-tk3u8 is an open-source program under the [MIT](https://github.com/Scoofszlo/tk3u8/blob/main/LICENSE) license.
-If you can, please contribute to this [project]() by suggesting a feature, reporting issues, or make code contributions by checking the repository [here](https://github.com/Scoofszlo/tk3u8).
+tk3u8 is an open-source program licensed under the [MIT](https://github.com/Scoofszlo/tk3u8/blob/main/LICENSE) license.

+If you can, please contribute to this project by suggesting a feature, reporting issues, or make code contributions by checking the repository [here](https://github.com/Scoofszlo/tk3u8).

 ## Legal Disclaimer